Looking for a hiking gear list for a multi-day trek? You’ve come to the right place.

 We are fans of hats that come with a neck cover that can be adjusted to protect the back of your neck.

-If you haven’t already realised reading this detailed hiking clothing gear list, it can get very cold on upper trails in Nepal.
-You will need to bring with you a warm beanie or fleeced headband to protect you head and ears from the freezing temperatures at night and during the late afternoons on the upper reaches of Nepal trails.
+If you haven’t already realised reading this detailed hiking clothing gear list, it can get very cold on upper trails of a high altitude trek.
+You will need to bring with you a warm beanie or fleeced headband to protect you head and ears from the freezing temperatures at night and during the late afternoons.Recommended Options on Amazon

 To protect your neck and face from blistering cold temperatures if the wind picks up, high Sun UV during the mid-afternoons at altitude, or indeed to cover your mouth and nose on treks where you will encounter roads and dust (i.e. treks in the Annapurna region), we recommend taking either a hiking balaclava or neck band.